SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 Promoters are the signaling devices that mark the beginning of a nucleotide in a gene.
 The strength of promoters could be modulated to create different rates of transcription.
 Stronger promoters/enhancers => "enhance" "more." i.e. tumor viruses strengthen promoters for cell growth

-## Actually
+## Actually transcribing

-* Polymerase Enzyme starts at a promoter (typically found upstream of the 5' start site) and ends at a terminator
+The RNA Polymerase Enzyme starts at a promoter (typically found upstream of the 5' start site) and ends at a terminator.

-	* Box of TATTAA highlights transcription rate and the start site
+* A Box of TATTAA highlights transcription rate and the start site
-	* TFIIA cofactor in RNA recognizes TATTAA box, TFIIB recognizes C/CG/CG/CGCCC upstream
+* TFIIA cofactor in RNA (polymerease?) recognizes TATTAA box, TFIIB recognizes C/CG/CG/CGCCC upstream
-*

-## Transcribing

-## Finishing Transcription

-* Pluck the correct corresponding nucleotide out of the nucleus
+The Pluck the correct corresponding nucleotide out of the nucleus
 	* G->C
 	* C->G
 	* A->**U**
 	* T->A

+## Finishing Transcription

 * Prokaryotes lack membrane-bound nucleus (or any organelle)

 \definition{Gene}{information that successfully encodes a functional protein or a functional catalytic RNA}